ENTP: Encoder-only Next Token Prediction

-\paragraph{Sequence-to-Token Functions and Autoregression.} Given a vocabulary $V$ (which we traditionally think of as some finite set, but could in general be any arbitrary perhaps uncountable set e.g.~$\mathbb R^d$), we can define a sequence over $V$ as $(x_1,\dots,x_n)$ where $x_1,\dots,x_n \in V.$ Let $V^* = \{(x_1,\dots,x_n): n\in\mathbb N; x_i \in V\}$ be the set of all sequences generated by $V$.
+\paragraph{Sequence-to-Token Functions and Autoregression.} Given a vocabulary $V$ (which we traditionally think of as some finite set, but could in general be any arbitrary perhaps uncountable set e.g.~$\mathbb R^d$), we can define a sequence over $V$ as $(x_1,\mydots,x_n)$ where $x_1,\mydots,x_n \in V.$ Let $V^* = \{(x_1,\mydots,x_n): n\in\mathbb N; x_i \in V\}$ be the set of all sequences generated by $V$.
 Then, we say that $f:V^* \to V$ is a sequence-to-token function.

-We can view a causal model as a map from an input sequence to an output sequence with the causality constraint that the $i$'th ouput token depends only on the first $i$ input tokens.
-Mathematically, we enforce this causality contraint by characterizing our causal model, $\mathcal T_f:V^* \to V^*$, with some sequence-to-token function $f$ where on input sequence $(x_1,\dots,x_n)$ we have that
+We can view a causal model as a map from an input sequence to an output sequence with the causality constraint that the $i$'th output token depends only on the first $i$ input tokens.
+Mathematically, we enforce this causality constraint by characterizing our causal model, $\mathcal T_f:V^* \to V^*$, with some sequence-to-token function $f$ where on input sequence $(x_1,\mydots,x_n)$ we have that

-Observe that a sequence-to-token function $f$ can be used auto-regressively to generate tokens from some initial sequence $(x_1,\dots,x_n)$ via the following update rule:
+Observe that a sequence-to-token function $f$ can be used auto-regressively to generate tokens from some initial sequence $(x_1,\mydots,x_n)$ via the following update rule:

 This can also be viewed as a special case of the causal model, where the input sequence is chosen so that